A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

 With a whole cloth quilt, you can learn the basics of making a quilt and practice making a quilt from start to finish.
 With these skills, you can then go on to piecing quilts.
 This will help avoid the issue so many beginning quilters have—unfinished quilts that languish because the quilter does not know what to do with them.

 A whole cloth quilt is one that is not pieced.
-A solid piece of fabric is made into a sandwich by placing it on top of the batting and backing, and then quilted.
+A solid piece of fabric is made into a sandwich by placing it on top of the batting and backing, and then it's quilted.
 The edges can be finished before or after the quilting.

 With a whole cloth quilt, you can use beautiful fabric that will do most of the work for you.
 If you enjoy hand quilting, you can get to the relaxing activity of hand quilting right away without the need for cutting up pieces of fabric in many pieces only to sew them back together again, hoping that they will fit properly.